19hours/sg-statutes/Acts/Women’s Charter.md

 shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 7 years and shall also be liable to a fine not exceeding $10,000.

-### Sanction for prosecution
+### Consent for prosecution

 42\.
-No prosecution for any offence punishable under this Part shall be instituted except with the authority in writing of the Attorney-General or the Solicitor-General.
+No prosecution for any offence punishable under this Part shall be instituted except with the consent of the Public Prosecutor.

 [9/67]